The North Face Inferno 0 Review

 What Other Winter Sleeping Bags Should You Consider?

-Our favorite bag of the bunch is the Western Mountaineering Kodiak MF for its warmth, compressibility, low weight, and high level of comfort.
+Our favorite sleeping bag of the bunch is the Western Mountaineering Kodiak MF for its warmth, compressibility, low weight, and high level of comfort.
 Another high-quality, snug-fitting winter bag with an awesome compression sack is the Mountain Hardwear Phantom 0.
 And for a more affordable but still worthy winter bag, check out the Mountain Hardwear Bishop Pass 0.